ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 ### Autoscaling: Pros
 **Cope with unknown resource requirements** If you don't know how much compute your Ray workload will require, autoscaling can adjust your Ray cluster to the right size.

 **Save on costs** Idle compute is automatically scaled down, potentially leading to cost savings, especially when you are using expensive resources like GPUs.

 ### Autoscaling: Cons
-**Less predictable when resource requirements are known.** If you already know exactly how much compute your workload requires, it could make sense to provision a statically-sized Ray cluster.
+**Less predictable when resource requirements are known.** If you already know exactly how much compute your workload requires, it could make sense to provision a static Ray cluster of the appropriate fixed size.

 **Longer end-to-end runtime.** Autoscaling entails provisioning compute for Ray workers while the Ray application is running.
-On the other hand, if you pre-provision a fixed number of Ray nodes, all of the Ray nodes can be started in parallel, potentially reducing your application's runtime.
+On the other hand, if you pre-provision a fixed number of Ray workers, all of the Ray workers can be started in parallel, potentially reducing your application's runtime.

-**Resource usage.** The autoscaler itself uses CPU and memory resources.
+**Resource usage.** The autoscaler itself consumes CPU and memory resources.
 These resources must be accounted for when considering the Ray head pod's scheduling.
-(The default autoscaler container resources are .5 CPU requests and limits, 512 megabyte memory request and limits.
+The default autoscaler container resources are .5 CPU requests and limits, 512 megabytes memory request and limits.
-See the {ref}`configuration guide<kuberay-autoscaling-config>` for details.)
+See the {ref}`configuration guide<kuberay-autoscaling-config>` for details.

 ## Ray Autoscaler vs. other autoscalers
 We describe the relationship of the Ray autoscaler to other autoscalers in the Kubernetes